RedisCppTeam/redis-client/README.md

 ```

 ### TODO:
-I think connection pool is need.
+I think connection pool is needed.
-CRedisSocket could not depend on Poco::Net.
+CRedisSocket could not depend on Poco::Net.Your pull request will be appreciated.
+Could you finish it?